AUA Facts & Figures

 - In 2022, more than 240 AUA graduates obtained residency positions at hospitals throughout the United States in a variety of primary care disciplines, including family medicine, internal medicine, and pediatrics, and psychiatry.
 They also obtained residencies in other specialty areas.
 View the 2022 list.

-- The first-time USMLE Step 1 pass rate for our students is 92 percent over the last three years, while the USMLE Step 2 CK first-time pass rate over the last three years is 97 percent.
-These figures were calculated by averaging USMLE data from 2019, 2020, and 2021.
+- The first-time USMLE Step 1 pass rate* for our students is 89 percent over the last five years, while the USMLE Step 2 CK first-time pass rate* over the last five years is 95 percent.

 - AUA’s admissions philosophy recognizes, and is guided by, the need to increase minority representation and racial diversity in MD programs and the global physician workforce.

 - AUA has a growing network of teaching hospital affiliates in the United States.
 Students also have the option of participating in clerkships in the United Kingdom, Canada, and India.

 - AUA offers three programs conducted in collaboration with its one-of-a-kind collaboration with Florida International University (FIU):

 - The Graduate Clinical Core Rotation Certificate Program makes it possible for students to complete all their core clinical rotations at hospitals affiliated with FIU’s Herbert Wertheim College of Medicine (HWCOM).